zhuminjie/OpenSeesPyDoc/src/plotcmds.rst

 The source code is developed by `Anurag Upadhyay <https://github.com/u-anurag>`_ from University of Utah.

 Model visualization is an ongoing development to make OpenSeesPy more user friendly.
-It utilizes `Matplotlib 3.0 <https://matplotlib.org>`_ library to plot interactive 2D and 3D models.
+It utilizes `Matplotlib 3.0 <https://matplotlib.org>`_ library to plot 2D and 3D models in a dedicated interactive window.
+You can use click-and-hold to change the view angle and zoom the plot.
+The model image can be saved with the desired orientation directly from the interactive plot window.

+**Important**: When using Spyder IDE and Jupyter Notebook, the default setting is to produce a static, inline plot which is not interactive.
+To change that, write the command **%matplotlib qt** in the Ipython console and then execute the model plotting commands.
+This will produce an interactive model viewer window.

 See the example :doc:`ModelRendering` for a sample script.

 Following elements are supported: